 Whether you eat the same meal two nights in a row at home or you take leftovers from last night’s dinner for lunch, eating leftovers has the potential to save you big bucks on your grocery bill.

 People waste a ton of money throwing out food.
 You can avoid this by simply cutting back on the amount of food you forget about in the fridge.
 Use your receipts as a reminder to eat what you bought before it goes bad.
 When you finish a food item, simply cross it off of your receipt.

 Quit Buying In Bulk

 Do you buy ketchup at Costco?
 They only sell giant three bottle packages last I checked.
-Chances are, unless you eat ketchup on everything, one or two of those bottles won’t be any good by the time you get around to using them.
+Chances are unless you eat ketchup on everything, one or two of those bottles won’t be any good by the time you get around to using them.

 Only buy in bulk when it makes sense, not just because you think you’re getting a great deal.
-If you throw out food you bought in bulk because you can’t consume it or get sick of it before it gets bad, just buy in regular quantities and you’ll likely save money.
+If you throw out food you bought in bulk because you can’t consume it or get sick of it before it goes bad, just buy in regular quantities and you’ll likely save money.

 Drink Sodas Or Alcohol Before Going Out